ammarhakim/gkylzero/README.md

 # Install

-Cloned this repo, then type:
+Clone this repo, then type:
 ```
     make
 ```